 - Make certain exhaust fans and ventilation systems are working properly and venting air to the outside

 - Run vent fans when cooking or showering

-- Provide extra ventilation when using glues or permanent markers
+- Provide extra ventilation when using chemical cleaning products, glues, or paints.

 Be aware of the most common dangers in your home

-- Install smoke and carbon monoxide detectors on every floor of your home
+- Install a smoke and carbon monoxide detector on every floor of your home

 - Test smoke and carbon monoxide detectors and replace batteries regularly